jens-na/pacdiffvim/README.md

 Overview
 ==========
-<tt>pacdiffvim</tt> is a .pacnew file updater for vim enthusiasts.
-The shell script locates all .pacnew files
-and opens a tab for each diff in Vim.
+**pacdiffvim** is a .pacnew file updater for vim enthusiasts.
+The shell script locates all .pacnew files and opens a tab for each diff in Vim.
 Furthermore the script defines a special Vim function to deal with the diff.